pandas-dev/pandas/doc/source/indexing.rst

 .. warning::

-   - You can use this access only if the index element is a valid python identifier, e.g. ``s.1`` is not allowed.
+   - You can use this access only if the index element is a valid Python identifier, e.g. ``s.1`` is not allowed.
      See `here for an explanation of valid identifiers
      <https://docs.python.org/3/reference/lexical_analysis.html#identifiers>`__.